I have accepted to work for the Information Design Journal as Special Interest Editor.

 I am personally interested in how the lack of information or proper presentation of that information led to the current financial crisis.
 Obviously the information was available — but not well understood, not correctly aggregated or falsely interpreted by politicians that were responsible for phony policies and flawed legislations.

 I decided to repeat a seminar from a couple of years ago: Information Mapping.
 This time I want to suggest two optional research topics that I think might be very intersting to work upon: the first is “60 years Hiroshima” and the second is “Deforestation“.
-I got interested in the Hiroshima topic last year when […]

 This is a list of some ~30 companies which have a focus on products or services that deal with information visualization.
 From A like Aaron Marcus + Associates to X like XPLANE.